 Amex Stadium in Brighton:

 Also known as the Falmer Stadium and American Express Community Stadium, the renowned blue and white Amex Stadium is home to the famous Brighton and Hove Albion FC.
 Opened in July 2011, the Amex Brighton has a fantastic capacity of a stonking 30,750.
 It has come leaps and bounds since its conception, having hosted premier league football for the first time in August 2017, as well as hosting the Rugby World Cup.
 The Brighton FC ground has also seen their home team go from the bottom to the premier league, so it’s really not a stadium to miss experiencing, especially if you’re a hard-core footie fan.
-As well as sport, the venue is also ideally placed for every type of event.
-In fact, the Amex Stadium is this year’s host venue for Stadium Experience’s Stadium Events & Hospitality Awards 2018, welcoming over 400 guests for a prestigious black tie awards dinner.
-The stadium also welcomes conferences and events, with a special DDR offer this summer of just £29.99 + VAT per person with capacities ranging from 10 guests right up to 300.
+As well as sport, the venue is also ideally placed for every type of event and welcomes conferences and events, with DDR packages starting from just £37.00+VAT per person with capacities ranging from 10 guests right up to 300.
 With not only conferences on offer, they can host private event celebrations such as Weddings, Anniversaries, Birthdays, Wakes and Proms.
 Find out more about conferences and events at the Amex Stadium.

 StoneX Stadium in North London:

 Located in Hendon, London, the amazing StoneX Stadium (previously Allianz Park) has been the home ground of the Saracens, a professional rugby union team, since 2013.
 Situated in the midst of the modern Barnet Copthall leisure complex, up to 10,000 ardent rugby fans can be seated.
 Even more special is the fact that the Saracens FC stadium plan makes way for hosting tons of events, such as weddings, Bar Mitzvahs, conferences, charity events, corporate events and exhibitions, plus much more.
-Up to 3,000 people can be hosted in a reception at Allianz Park’s Olympic Bar and up to 1,000 people for a dinner, it is the only space in North London that can host these numbers within a large green outdoor space.
-The Allianz brand is also renowned and it’s not hard to see why.
+Up to 3,000 people can be hosted in a reception at the stadium’s Olympic Bar and up to 1,000 people for a dinner, it is the only space in North London that can host these numbers within a large green outdoor space.
 View the stadiums Park’s 3D virtual tour.